jro31/jethro-codes/_articles/my-story.md

 And you know what?

-52 hours sitting on a bus might not sound everyone's cup of tea, but I'd loved every second of it.
+52 hours sitting on a bus might not sound everyone's cup of tea, but I loved every second of it.

 This trip had introduced me to travelling, and it was fair to say that I'd caught the bug.

-Luckily I had a year abroad to look forward to as the third year of my degree.
+Luckily I had a year on exchange to look forward to as the third year of my degree.
 And although my first choice had been to go to Copenhagen Business School, I was given my second choice: Dalhousie University, back in Canada again, although this time on the east coast.

 It was a new university to me, in another country.
 And all the international students went through inductions together, so we all got to know each other.
-People from the US, Austalia and New Zealand, Mexico, Korea, all over Europe...
+People from the US, Australia and New Zealand, Mexico, Korea, all over Europe...

 They were some fun parties too.